 6.28.1 Applicability to language

+The vulnerability specified in ISO/IEC TR 24772-1:2019 clause 6.22 applies to the archaic, deprecated(???) constructs of Fortran.
 Modern Fortran supports block constructs for choice and iteration, which have separate end statements for do, select, and if constructs.
 Furthermore, these constructs can be named which reduces visual confusion when blocks are nested.

 There are archaic forms of loops and choices that should be avoided.